Actual Cash Value Home Insurance Explained: What It Is & How Payouts Work

 Flat-screen TV $2,500 5 years 10 years 50% $1,250

 As you can see, depreciation can dramatically reduce what you receive.
-A roof claim that should cover $15,000 in repairs could net you just $7,500 — and even less after your deductible is applied.
-For a deeper look at how claims are paid out from start to finish, see our guide on home insurance settlements.
+A roof claim that should cover a $15,000 replacement could net you just $7,500, and even less after your deductible is applied.
+For a step-by-step look at how claims are paid out from start to finish, see our guide on home insurance settlements.

 Don't Forget Your Deductible

 ACV payouts are calculated before your deductible is applied.
-That means on a heavily depreciated claim, you could receive very little — or even nothing — after the deductible is subtracted.
+Average home insurance deductibles continued to climb through 2025 into 2026 as insurers pushed more cost onto homeowners, and Insurify projects the U.S. average premium will hit $3,057 by year-end 2026.
+On a heavily depreciated claim, you could receive very little, or even nothing, after the deductible is subtracted.

 State Farm logo